 2016-2017 Mobile Prototyping

 Chakak is a smartphone application that remotely open paired doorlock or vehicles through Bluetooth connection.
-It requires a Chakak door module module (motor-powered button clicker) to be installed onto a digital doorlock, or a Chakak vehicle module (hacking into car control system) to be installed inside the vehicle.
-It is under crowd-funding in South Korea.
+It requires a Chakak door module (motor-powered button clicker) to be installed onto a digital doorlock, or a Chakak vehicle module (hacking into car control system) to be installed inside the vehicle.
+It is currently under crowdfunding project in South Korea.

 Photoshop, Illustrator, Sketch, Framer, ProtoPie